1. Answers

 Key Points

-• AWS Secrets Manager helps you securely store and manage sensitive information.
+• AWS Secrets Manager provides a secure method for storing and managing sensitive information.

-• Pulumi allows you to define and manage cloud resources using familiar programming languages.
+• Pulumi allows cloud resource management using familiar programming languages.

-• CloudFormation is used to provision and manage AWS resources using templates.
+• CloudFormation is employed to provision and manage AWS resources using templates.

-• We created a CloudFormation stack that includes an AWS Secrets Manager secret using Pulumi in TypeScript.
+• The guide demonstrates creating a CloudFormation stack with an AWS Secrets Manager secret using Pulumi in TypeScript.

 Conclusion

-In this solution, we demonstrated how to use AWS Secrets Manager with CloudFormation in TypeScript using Pulumi.
-We created a CloudFormation stack that includes an AWS Secrets Manager secret and managed it using Pulumi.
-This approach allows you to securely store and manage sensitive information while leveraging the power of infrastructure as code with Pulumi.
+In this guide, we covered how to use AWS Secrets Manager with CloudFormation in TypeScript using Pulumi.
+We created a CloudFormation stack that includes an AWS Secrets Manager secret and managed it with Pulumi.
+This approach enables secure storage and management of sensitive information while leveraging the power of infrastructure as code.

 Full Code Example